Aemony/IGDB/README.md

   * `Find-IGDBTheme`
   * `Search-IGDB` (searches all searchable endpoints)

-* Refer to https://api-docs.igdb.com/ for the specifics of each endpoint.
+* Refer to the [IGDB API docs](https://api-docs.igdb.com/) for the specifics of each endpoint.

 | API Endpoint                         | PowerShell Cmdlets                      |
 | ------------------------------------ | --------------------------------------- |